 The ideal candidate will have...

-• Knowledge of, or willingness to continue higher levels of education to obtain knowledge of effective service strategies and methodologies for working with students with language-based learning disabilities
+- Knowledge of, or willingness to continue higher levels of education to obtain knowledge of effective service strategies and methodologies for working with children with language-based learning disabilities

-• Familiarity with Smartboards, Google Drive, and technology
+- Familiarity with Smartboards, Google Drive, and technology in the classroom

-• Interest in professional career development in the field of special education
+- Interest in professional career development in the field of occupational therapy

-• Patience, flexibility, good organization skills, and a sense of humor
+- Patience, flexibility, creativity, good organization skills, and a sense of humor

 Compensation